 Terminal 3 (T3) is the newest and largest of the four terminals at Greater Manila’s Ninoy Aquino International Airport (IATA: MNL / ICAO: RPLL / Abbrev.: NAIA).
 This Airport Guide outlines what passengers can expect when they pass through this facility.

-NOTE: This Airport Guide and the separate posts linked to it should be used only for general guidance and planning purposes.
+NOTE: This Airport Guide and the separate posts linked to it should only be used for general guidance.
 Details may change at any moment and without prior notice.

 For the sake of brevity, abbreviations and IATA codes will be used throughout this post in place of full airline or airport names – e.g.; “T3” instead of “Terminal 3”, “MNL” instead of “Ninoy Aquino International Airport”.